-When you ask, “What are you doing about it?” you give them a personal challenge which let’s them know that you aren’t on their team.
+When you ask, “What good do you think complaining will do?” you let them know that you aren’t on their team.

 So your tactic is to let them see that you care about them while maintaining organizational respect.
 The question is, “What do you think we can do to help our organization get stronger?”

 Why say ‘we’ when it’s ‘their’ problem?
-To let them feel the power of a team.
-If you don’t express interest in hearing a solution, then the complaining mind makes you part of the problem – and the logical target of complaints.
+To let them feel the Power of a Team.
+If you don’t express interest in working on a solution, then the complaining mind makes you part of the problem – and an ongoing target of complaints.

-This is a fork in the road – do they have an idea for a solution?
+This is the fork in the road: do they have an idea for a solution?

 If they respond with a positive suggestion, you praise them for positivity and encourage their leadership.

 If they can’t or won’t be solution-oriented, then they either lack creative leadership ability or they complain just for the pleasure of hearing their own whine.
-Don’t waste time arguing about their point of view; simply acknowledge their feelings – their feelings, not their negativity – and shift focus to something positive.
+Don’t waste time arguing about their point of view; simply acknowledge their feelings – their feelings, not their negativity – and shift the focus to positive action.

 “I can see that you’re concerned about that.
 It must be frustrating.
 Let’s keep thinking about a way to make it better while we work on our other projects.
 We can let each other know if we get any helpful ideas.”
 You’ve just let them feel heard without jumping into the pit of despair with them.

-The Complaining Club you mentioned recruits unhappy members to meet regularly and discuss their discontent.
+The Complaining Club recruits unhappy members to meet regularly and discuss their discontent.
 Since you know they’re easy to recruit, your job is to invite them to a meeting of the Positivity Club.
 Anybody who’s ever joined a club knows that fun meetings are the first thing we look for.
 Instead of complaining about the complainers, just plan a better meeting where it’s more fun to be positive – and let them join you.

 Don’t fight the complainers – give them respect and opportunity while you set an example with your positive outlook.

 “Some people complain that the stepping stones to success bruise their feet.”